Claybarn/RoboIAP/README.md

 ### Sensors:

 The Vegetronix sensor wiring is not intuitive.
 The black wire of the sensor is the signal while the silver (unsheathed) wire is the ground.
 The sensors are powered by the 5 volt power pin of the Arduino and also grounded with the Arduino.
 The black wire of the sensor is connected to an analog port on the Arduino.
-This wiring can be seen in the diagram and image below.
-[INSERT SENSOR PIC HERE]
+This wiring can be seen in the diagram below.

 ### Button:

 The button, when pressed, connects a 3.3 volt current to digital pin 2 on the arduino and the ground through a 220 ohm resistor.
 This is achieved with the wiring shown in the diagram and image below.

 PICTURES NEEDED
-Sensor in tube
-Silicone rubber stoppers
 On rack picture*

 ![alt text](https://github.com/Claybarn/RoboIAP/blob/master/pictures/IAP_bb.jpg)